 MSW/MJ in Child and Family Law

-This program allows those seeking leadership positions in child and family welfare and advocacy to earn their MSW in tandem with their MJ degree.
+This program allows those seeking leadership positions in child and family welfare and advocacy to earn their MSW on campus in tandem with their online MJ degree.
+The degrees are applicable to many substantive fields, including child welfare, domestic relations, juvenile justice, domestic violence, immigration, services to the elderly, and mental health.
 The MJ degree is offered 100% online and the Social Work Degree has a combination of online and in-person courses.
 Both degrees can be earned in a total of three years for full-time students.

 - Study at Loyola's well-established, highly respected School of Social Work and Law.